 8 Methods to Recover Deleted Files on Windows 11

 In this section, we’re taking a detailed look at the most useful solutions for recovering deleted files on Windows 11.
-Since each solution is useful in a different data loss situation, we recommend you first consult the table in the previous section to determine which one you should start with.
+Since each solution is useful in a different data loss situation, we recommend you first review the scenarios in the previous section to determine which one you should start with.

 Method 1: Recover Files using Undo Delete